richardellison/postGIStools/README.md

 The code to import geom fields is based on blog post from Lee Hachadoorian:
 [Load PostGIS geometries in R without rgdal](http://www.r-bloggers.com/load-postgis-geometries-in-r-without-rgdal/)

+## Acknowledgements ##

+Development of this R package was supported by the National Socio-Environmental Synthesis Center (SESYNC) under funding received from the National Science Foundation DBI-1052875.